WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/AggregatedAmounts/ReadME.md

 - **AMA Demand Supply from DW**, and was obtained from the ADWR website at:  http://www.azwater.gov/querycenter/query.aspx?qrysessionid=8CF17C8B1CB88E14E0534C64850A39FA
 - **AMA shape files**, and was obtained from the ADWR website at: https://new.azwater.gov/gis.
-- Water source type dictionary, and was obtained from meeting / email correspondence with ADWR.
+- **AMA WaterSourceType Dictionary.xlsx**, which contains a water source type dictionary, and was obtained from meeting / email correspondence with ADWR.

 Two unique files were created, one used by the WSWC staff to understand the available data (*"_with Notes"*), the second resulting files to be used as input to the Python codes that prepare WaDE2 input files.
 Input files used are as follows...
  - AMA Demand Supply from DW_use as input.xlsx